AdaptableBlotter.JS provides 2 ways that, at runtime, you can keep your users updated with vital information about the system.

 Another way of informing the user of something important is via Message Alerts.
 There are 4 types of Alerts that you can send:

-Depending on the type you specify, a different alert will be shown.
+Depending on which method (or params) you use, a different alert will be shown.

 By default alerts are shown as popups (and in the Alerts toolbar) but you can choose to put them elsewhere.